joshuaboniface/Emby/README.md

 ## Rationale

 **Update 2018-12-08**: Emby has officially gone closed-source, putting more impetus on this project to provide a Free Software fork/alternative to Emby.
-Please check back here for updates!
+The new project can be found at https://github.com/jellyfin/jellyfin

 I will start by saying I am only an Emby user and a professional sysadmin who lightly dabbles in Python.
 This is the story of why I'm forking Emby completely and forming a separate project.